Head coach: Minor League Baseball

 In Minor League Baseball (MiLB), the manager is responsible for setting the lineup, pitcher, and making substitutions.
 It is similar to the Major Leagues.
 They prepare players for the major leagues and higher levels.

 Major League Baseball

-In Major League Baseball (MLB) the head coach, called the manager, is responsible for setting the lineup, choosing the starting pitcher, making substitutions, and supporting his players (often by arguing with the umpire).
+In Major League Baseball (MLB), the head coach, called the manager, is responsible for setting the lineup, choosing the starting pitcher, making substitutions, and supporting his players (often by arguing with the umpire).
 The manager will often make these decisions based on matchup, or platoon, advantages.
 Managers are often responsible for training players at lower levels, but specified assistant coaches are given that job at the highest level.

 Cricket

 Role

-To manage players treatment, rehab, recovery and fitness sessions, depending upon the needs during national cricket team's engagement.
+To manage players treatment, rehab, recovery, and fitness sessions, depending upon the needs during national cricket team's engagement.

-Australia Cricket Team

-Andrew McDonald is the current head coach of the Australian Cricket team.

-Indian Cricket Team

-Gautam Gambhir is the current head coach of the Indian Cricket team.

-Pakistan Cricket Team

-Aqib Javed is the current head coach of the Pakistani Cricket team.